Mishloach Manos with Shemitta Produce

-One important halacha that is inferred from these pesukim is:
+One important halachah that is inferred from these pesukim is:

 Lachem- for you, lechol tzarcheichem, for all of your needs.
 (Sukka 40a and Bava Kamma 102a)

-However, that ruling may not sufficiently suffice for the Mitzvah of Mishloach Manos.
-As opposed to the direct benefit received when drinking Kiddush or Havdalah wine, our question is actually what happens when the owner needs Shemitta produce for a purpose that is one that he may not halachically benefit from?
+But what happens when the owner needs it for a purpose that is one that he may not halachically benefit from?
 For example, there is a well known Talmudic dictum that ‘Mitzvos lav lehenos nitnu, [utilizing something by] fulfilling a Mitzvah is not considered receiving benefit’ (Eruvin 31a).
-Although technically regarded as a ‘need,’ fulfilling a Mitzvah is not deemed an actual personal benefit.
-And, if that is nonetheless considered acceptable, what about Mitzvos that only contain indirect benefit?
-Are they included in the ‘personal use leniency’?
-In other words, as is germane to us, may one use Shemitta produce to fulfill such a Mitzvah or obligation?
+Although technically regarded as a ‘need’, fulfilling a Mitzvah is not deemed an actual personal benefit.
+If so, may one use Shemitta produce to fulfill such a Mitzvah or obligation?

 The answers to these questions will guide us as to whether one may gift Kedushas Sheviis produce as Mishloach Manos on Purim.
-We all know that this distinctive Purim Mitzvah serves to foster ‘achdus v’rayus,’ unity and camaraderie.
-The crux of the matter seems to be defining whether this requirement is considered an outright obligation or rather a personal need.
-Although there is no clear consensus on the matter, there are several principal perspectives.
+The crux of the matter seems to be defining whether this Purim Mitzvah is considered an outright obligation or a personal need.

 View # 1 – Akin to Paying a Debt